Estate Planning Attorneys Morris County, NJ

 At Townsend, Tomaio & Newmark, our attorneys have extensive experience helping clients to create robust and effective estate plans, wills, trusts, and advanced directives in towns across New Jersey.

-To speak our legal team today in a free and confidential consultation regarding your or a family member’s estate plan, or any of the specific components of an estate plan such as wills, trusts, or advanced directives, please contact us online, or through our Morristown, NJ office at (973) 840-8970.
+To speak our legal team today in a free and confidential consultation regarding your or a family member’s estate plan, or any of the specific components of an estate plan such as wills, trusts, or advanced directives, please contact us online, or through our Morris County, NJ office at (973) 840-8970.